 From the day of the Red Sea crossing on, there has persisted in biblical religion a sense of abiding wonder at what the LORD has done, and is therefore always able to do, namely to redeem his people.
-The events at the Red Sea exemplify the motif found throughout redemptive history that miracles, signs, and wonders are generally performed by God to bring wrath and judgment upon pre-believers or emerging believers and to confirm the faith of the believer.
+The events at the Red Sea exemplify the motif found throughout redemptive history that miracles, signs, and wonders are generally performed by God to bring justice and judgment upon pre-believers or emerging believers and to confirm the faith of the believer.

 They are not intended to be the means whereby faith is created in people.
 Moreover, such acts of God are designed to illustrate the waning or ending of the kingdoms of this world and to signal the commencement or the inbreaking of God’s Kingdom into the affairs of this world.
 Although miracles, signs, and wonders have been performed by God at all times throughout salvation history—beginning with the awesome wonder of creation itself—they have proliferated at great junctures in history when God’s Kingdom has been offered to humankind.